domfernandez/ExploreAnalyzeData_Assignment-2/README.md

 year: The year of emissions recorded

 "Source_Classification_Code.rds"
-Provides a mapping from the SCC digit strings int he Emissions table to the actual name of the $PM_{2.5}$ source.
-The sources are categorized in a few different ways from more general to more specific and you may choose to explore whatever categories you think are most useful.
-For example, source “10100101” is known as “Ext Comb /Electric Gen /Anthracite Coal /Pulverized Coal”.
+- Provides a mapping from the SCC digit-strings in the Emissions-table to the actual name of the $PM_{2.5}$ source.
+- The sources are categorized in a few different ways from more general to more specific and you may choose to explore whatever categories that one might think are most useful.
+  For example: "source 1010011" is known as:
+    Ext Comb / Electric Gen / Anthracite Coal / Pulverized Coal.